tysmidy/Payroll-Portfolio-Project/readme.md

 Settled on a model, got that and crud logic built out for it.
 Next steps, get helper and then controller in place for timecards

+11/2
+ Took a break since i was on vacation.
+Stopped working on it at around 10/15.
+ Added timecard controllers, interces, form, etc. getting error in chrome that i'm trying to fix. also created lil dashboard and getting buttons set up to navigate between dif interfaces.